 That's why, says Dean, it's important to "break each activity into their own silos and [perform] each act from beginning to end."
 One way to keep your individual tasks accountable?
 A handy checklist.

 Plus, Dean notes, crossing off a task once it's done provides an incredible dopamine surge for your brain.
 When you accomplish a goal—no matter how small—your brain rewards you with a pleasurable hit of dopamine; in other words, there's a reason a tiny checkmark on your to-do lists gives you so much satisfaction.
-"Your joy, your sense of happiness over time, even your depression scale—all of that's going to be affected by those check-offs," says Dean.
+"Your joy, your sense of happiness over time, even your depression scale1—all of that's going to be affected by those check-offs," says Dean.

-And to bring it full-circle: Some research has also found a correlation between healthy dopamine levels and maintained attention.
+And to bring it full-circle: Some research has also found a correlation between healthy dopamine levels and maintained attention2.
 So sticking to the checklist itself can not only help you increase focus, but crossing off each task may have cognitive benefits as well.

 Checklists have a handful of brain-healthy benefits: Essentially, keeping track of your daily tasks and accomplishing them one by one helps enhance your focus, and knocking them off the list provides a surge of dopamine.
 Not to mention, organizing your work and breaking down short-term goals can help you feel less overwhelmed during a particularly busy day—wins all around.

 Jamie Schneider is the Beauty & Wellness Editor at mindbodygreen.
 She has a B.A. in Organizational Studies and English from the University of Michigan, and her work has appeared in Coveteur, The Chill Times, and Wyld Skincare.
 In her role at mbg, she reports on everything from the top beauty industry trends, to the gut-skin connection and the microbiome, to the latest expert makeup hacks.
 She currently lives in New York City.